Third-hand smoke

-Third-hand smoke is contamination by tobacco smoke that lingers following the extinguishing of a cigarette, cigar, or other combustible tobacco product.
-First-hand smoke refers to what is inhaled by the person who smokes.
-Second-hand smoke is a mixture of exhaled smoke and other substances leaving the smoldering end of the cigarette that enters the atmosphere and can be inhaled by others.
-Third-hand smoke or "THS" is a neologism coined by a research team from the Dana–Farber/Harvard Cancer Center, where "third-hand" is a reference to the smoking residue on surfaces after "second-hand smoke" has cleared out.
+Third-hand smoke (THS) is contamination by tobacco smoke that lingers following the extinguishing of a cigarette, cigar, or other combustible tobacco product.
+First-hand smoke refers to the smoke inhaled by the person who smokes.
+Passive smoke, or second-hand smoke, is a mixture of exhaled smoke and other substances leaving the smoldering end of the cigarette that enters the atmosphere and can be inhaled by others.
+Third-hand smoke or "THS" is a neologism coined by a research team from the Dana–Farber/Harvard Cancer Center, where "third-hand" is a reference to the smoking residue on surfaces after "passive smoke" has cleared out.

+These residual compounds can accumulate on furniture, clothing and dust, where they may persist for long periods even after ventilation or standard cleaning.
+Humans may subsequently be exposed to THS through inhalation, skin contact, or ingestion of contaminated particles and dust.
+Infants and young children are considered particularly vulnerable because they frequently crawl on contaminated surfaces, place their hands and objects in their mouths, and have developing systems.

+Research has associated THS exposure with respiratory problems, asthma, DNA damage, inflammatory responses, impaired wound healing, and potential developmental effects, although many long-term effects in humans remain under investigation.
+Studies have also shown that tobacco-specific carcinogens such as NNK can persist in indoor environments and on fabrics long after smoking has ceased.